Future Carbon Fund

 Who supports the grant?

-On the Fund's closing date of 31 March 2010, FCF received financing commitments from the following public and private partners:
+On its closing date of 31 March 2010, the fund received financing commitments from the following public and private partners:

 - Republic of Korea